UK, outside Wales

 Students who are ordinarily resident in England will apply to Student Finance England for their funding.
 The application process for students who intend to start a course in September 2023 is due to open in March 2023

 If you live in Scotland then you will be able to apply to the Student Awards Agency for Scotland for funding.
-More information about the funding that was available for 2018/19 and the application process can be found on their website.
+Please check their website for information about the funding that will be available for 2023/24 and how to apply.

 If you live in Northern Ireland then you will be able to apply to Student Finance Northern Ireland for funding.
-More information about the funding that was available for 2018/19 and the application process can be found on their website.
+Please check their website for information about the funding that will be available for 2023/24 and how to apply.

-If you have any questions please get in touch with the Advice and Money Team.
+If you have any questions please get in touch with the Student Funding and Advice Team.